Introduction for new PhD fellows

 Newly enrolled PhD students are introduced to the working procedures of the department by the programme secretary, who will assist the student during the settling-in period, and the program director.
 The PhD students will be affiliated to the research units and academic and social activities of the department.
 The research units will act as framework for PhD presentations.

-When a PhD student is enrolled, the dean will, on the basis of recommendation from the department, appoint a project supervisor and a principal supervisor for the PhD project from among the active researchers of the department.
+When a PhD student is enrolled, the Director of the Doctoral School will, on the basis of recommendation from the department, appoint a project supervisor and a principal supervisor for the PhD project from among the active researchers of the department.
 As regards the appointment of supervisors, academic criteria, resource-related aspects and wishes expressed by the PhD fellow will be taken into consideration.
 Project and principal supervisors are usually the same person.
 The supervisor must be available for the PhD fellow during the entire PhD programme period and is responsible for the total PhD programme.
 In addition to the principal supervisor, a co-supervisor is often also appointed to complement the principal supervisor academically and methodically.
 Supervision distribution between the two supervisors will be agreed with the PhD fellow and may vary during the enrolment period.

 At the Faculty of Social Sciences and at the Humanities, 50 hours’ supervision is allocated to the PhD fellow each semester – a total of 300 hours during the course of three years.